Meghan Markle’s Popular Instagram Account Reportedly May Cause ‘Unexpected Grief’ & Drama With The Cambridges

 Meanwhile, another expert, Katie Nicholl noted, “I think this idea of there being a catfight between the two duchesses has made tantalizing headlines, but I don’t believe that.
 I’ve never heard from my sources that there has ever been a feud or a falling-out,” reported Fox News.

 For now, fans will just need to wait and see what happens with the accounts.
-Some are hoping that Meghan and Harry will share a photo of their baby on the Instagram once she gives birth, which could create a surge in interest on their social media account.
+Some are hoping that Meghan and Harry will share a photo of their baby on the Instagram once she gives birth, which could create a surge in interest on their Instagram feed.